 Elise Buckley is APL STEM’s Academic Program Specialist.
 She has worked in a variety of STEM education settings, doing outreach work with the Maryland Science Center, teaching math with the Johns Hopkins University Center for Talented Youth, and working on teacher professional development programs with NASA Langley’s Office of Education.
 She holds a B.S. in mathematics with a minor in physics from Juniata College and an M.Ed. in education planning, policy, and leadership from the College of William & Mary.
 Her research interests focus on professional development opportunities for pre-service and in-service teachers, and she has several published articles in physics, math, and education journals.
 Elise’s passion is increasing equity of access to STEM education, and she is always willing to talk about ways to meet that goal.

-Mary Cumor has served as operations coordinator for the APL Maryland MESA program since 2003.
-She has facilitated and planned all events associated with the MESA program for the past 10 years, creating a pathway for students’ success in STEM fields.
-Before joining the MESA family, Cumor supported numerous employment offices in APL’s Human Resources and Services Department.
-Her husband Rick, three daughters, and five grandchildren make her a happy wife, mother, and grandmother!
+Mary Cumor has served as Operations Coordinator for the APL Maryland MESA program since 2003.
+She has facilitated and planned all events associated with the MESA program for the past 10 years, hoping to make her mark in creating a pathway for students in the STEM fields.
+Before joining the MESA family she supported numerous employment offices of the Talent Services Department at APL over 5 years.
+Her husband Rick, three daughters and their husbands; and six grandchildren make Mary a happy wife, mother, and grandmother!

 Colleen D’Agrosa is APL STEM's K-12 Internship Program Specialist, overseeing the ASPIRE High School Mentoring Program, middle school tutoring, and the UNITE professional development program for STEM teachers.
 She joined APL in December 2011 as the office administrator of the STEM Program Management Office.
 Previously, she served as the Associate Director of Development at Howard Community College (HCC), where she managed HCC’s fundraising events and alumni programs.
 D’Agrosa became interested in STEM outreach while working with the Women’s Giving Circle of Howard County, organizing the first Girl Power event in partnership with APL.
 She enjoyed being part of an event that encouraged young women to pursue STEM fields and is thrilled to have the opportunity to increase the participation of underrepresented groups in STEM.
 Colleen holds a B.A. in communications from the University of Delaware.